 All students accepted to the BITA Summer program are guaranteed a 4-week internship with an Edinburgh Festival production company!
 Your overall job will be to facilitate the smooth running of the show or production to which you are assigned.
 Tasks may include reading, analyzing, and improving scripts; reporting on productions and writing reviews; observing rehearsals and scouting for shows to bring to other festivals; participating in educational programs and networking events; working with the press to market shows; and stage-crew and event monitoring.

-Students will live in a residence hall; rooms are single occupancy.
+Students will live in a University of Edinburgh residence hall.
+Rooms are single occupancy.
 You may choose housing without meals or housing with a meal plan (additional fee).
 All ASA housing is located in safe neighborhoods, includes Internet, and is within a reasonable distance from the university.
 For full details about ASA housing, as well as answers to common questions, please visit our Housing Page!

 Please CLICK HERE for Costs and Dates.

 What’s Included – ASA Edinburgh Program

-- HOUSING: Students live in a residence hall; rooms are single occupancy.
+- HOUSING: Single room in Residence Hall with kitchen facilities.
 You may choose housing without meals or housing with a meal plan (additional fee).
 For further details about housing in Edinburgh, please click here!

 - ACADEMIC CREDITS: Students who receive pre-approval from their home institution can transfer the credits they earn to their home institution.

 - INTERNET ACCESS: Students will have free Internet access at their host institution and in their program housing.

-- AIRPORT PICK-UP: Group ground transportation is provided from Edinburgh (EDI) airport for students who arrive on the official arrival date by the designated time.
+- AIRPORT PICK-UP: Group ground transportation is provided from Edinburgh (EDI) airport for students who arrive on the official arrival date, by the designated time.

 - SITE DIRECTOR: Students will have an on-site director to assist them with any academic or cultural difficulties they may encounter.